 Canadian Daily Drivers Log Book with Top-Rated Support

-The ELD mandate in Canada is currently in progressive enforcement, and by January 1 of next year, nearly all commercial vehicles will need a vehicle inspection log book.
-The safety and compliance of your operations will depend on the quality of your ELD system, so your elog provider should be chosen with care.
-A vital part of that system will be the daily drivers log book.
-Most providers offer bring your own device (BYOD) solutions, meaning drivers can use their own smartphone or tablet to run the drivers daily log book app.
-In this article, you will find information on app compliance, log keeping, and how to prepare to comply with the coming mandate’s rules.
+If you are a commercial vehicle driver, your elog solution is a tool that must be used whenever you are on the road.
+Your operations’ safety and compliance will depend on the quality of your ELD system, so it must be chosen carefully.
+A vital part of that system will be the drivers daily log book app.
+Most providers offer bring your own device (BYOD) solutions, meaning drivers can use their own smartphone or tablet to run the elog app.
+In this article, you will find information on app compliance, log keeping, and penalties to help you keep your business on track.

-Are Daily Log Book Apps Compliant with the Mandate?
+Are Daily Log Book Apps Compliant with the Elog Mandate?

 Our purpose at HOS247 is to offer a vehicle daily log book with top-rated customer support to help our clients run their trucking operations more efficiently.
 We assume the role of a strategic partner to the client and assist them in growing their business.

 The quality of HOS247 services is shown consistently in our user ratings.
-Our clients appreciate our easy-to-use daily drivers log book solution, and many other benefits, such as:
+Our clients appreciate our easy-to-use drivers daily log book app, and many other benefits, such as:

 - Reliable and easy-to-install hardware.
 Our device is durable and has been designed for easy and quick installation.
 Just connect to the device using Bluetooth and the system will be set and ready to operate.

 - Driver-friendly logbook software.
-HOS247’s drivers daily log book app is easy to use and quick to learn.
-The app software operates just as well on Android and iOS devices to better suit the preference of the driver.
+HOS247 is easy to use and quick to learn.
+The logbook operates just as well on Android and iOS devices to better suit the preference of the driver.

 - Top-rated support.
 Our technical assistance team is ready to assist customers Monday through Sunday.
 Our staff is well trained and fluent in English, Spanish, Russian, and Polish.
 Our callback policy ensures the issue gets resolved as soon as possible.